ceramicnetwork/ceramic-sdk/docs/@ceramic-sdk/events/functions/eventToCAR.md

 > **eventToCAR**(`codec`, `event`): `CAR`

-Encode an event into a CAR using the provided codec for unsigned events
+Encodes an event into a CAR.
+Supports both signed and unsigned events.

 ## Parameters

 • **codec**: `Codec`\<`unknown`, `unknown`, `unknown`\>

+The codec used for unsigned events.

 • **event**: `unknown`

+The event to encode (signed or unsigned).

 ## Returns

 `CAR`

+A CAR object representing the event.

+## Remarks

+Uses `signedEventToCAR` for signed events and `encodeEventToCAR` for unsigned events.